 Undergraduate Ambassador Scheme

 We take as many opportunities as we can to bring food and nutritional sciences to the public.
 The Department runs Open Days which include tours and lectures.
-We also provide work experience placements for secondary school children.
 We have also helped run the University's stand at the Berkshire County Show, offering exhibits about our work in functional food, the science of bread making and more.

 For more information on our outreach programmes and events within the community, please get in touch with us.